 - Get buy-in from residents for activities that could be controversial, especially if those that will bring in the public.

 Perhaps you have some ideas already on how to create revenue.
 If not, here are some creative suggestions for turning your community’s existing resources into a stream of cash for your association.

-If your governing documents allow and your association agrees, consider renting spaces to people in your community.
-“If you have kitchens, board rooms and meeting rooms available, people will pay to rent them,” Kotler said.
+- Rent out space for events.
+Both association members and people outside the community may be interested in areas that don’t get much use.
+“If you have kitchens, board rooms and meeting rooms available, people will pay to rent them,” says Marc Kotler, senior vice president and team leader at FirstService Residential.
 “It makes more use of the space and generates income for the association at the same time.
 There’s nothing worse than an unused space – it gets stale!”